 Once the ground arrays have been purged of air it is important that the header pipe is also purged.
-Depending on the size of the system a larger pump maybe required.
 This should be done by connecting the purge points together on each array manifold in turn using suitable pipe to create a loop.
 The purging should then be carried out from the header manifold following the same purging procedure as for the ground arrays.
-(Section 5.1.1).

 To ensure all the air is removed it is advised that when the headers have been purged the ground arrays are purged again and automatic air vents are connected at high points where air can collect.
 After the air has been removed it is advisable that before the antifreeze is added the system is leak tested to BS805 Section 11.3.3.4.
-(See 5.1.3), if this didn't occur when the slinkies were installed.
+(See 5.1.3), if this didn't occur when the ground arrays were installed.

-5.1.3 Adding antifreeze
+5.1.3 Adding antifreeze /inhibitors

-The antifreeze provides protection to the heat pump by preventing the circulating ground fluid from freezing in the heat exchanger.
+The antifreeze provides protection to the heat pump (and contains an inhibitor and anti-bacterial agents) by preventing the circulating ground fluid from freezing in the heat exchanger.
 If not added in sufficient quantities the heat pump can freeze and cease working.
 All antifreeze provided with the order should be added and it is recommended that the quantity is roughly divided between the number of arrays.
-This amount of antifreeze is the minimum required for a standard system.
-If the heat pump and manifold are a distance apart and header manifolds are present this quantity may need to be increased.
+This amount of antifreeze is the minimum required for a standard system (at least 22% concentration by volume , Refractive index 1.356).
+If the heat pump and manifold are a distance apart and header manifolds are present this quantity of antifreeze provided may need to be increased.
 Please contact Kensa for further details.